 Unless otherwise noted all my content on this site is provided under the Creative Commons Attribution-NonCommercial 4.0 International license.
 Please note in particular that photographs frequently have other copyright terms, and that content from others which is embedded on this site may also have other copyright terms.

 Comment moderation policy

 Comments are very welcome.
-I moderate comments based on whether they are polite, whether they are really from who they say they are, whether they are on topic and whether they add something to the discussion rather than being a repetition of what has already been said many times.
-You don’t have to agree with me, and indeed comments that point out errors are particularly welcome.
+I moderate comments based on whether they are polite, whether they are really from who they say they are, whether they are on topic (so please take care to post your comment on the right post) and whether they add something to the discussion rather than, for example, being a repetition of what has already been said or the repetition of a tired old insult.